Emergency, Standard and Advanced First Aid Courses

 Please contact centre for details —

-Advanced First Aid Recertification $600 • 27 HOURS
+Advanced First Aid (CSA Advanced) Recertification (Challenge) $600 • 27 HOURS

 This course is designed for individuals who require recertification of their Advanced First Aid certificate.
 Essential skills are reviewed along with any changes in protocol or scope of practice.
 To be eligible for Advanced First Aid recertification the student’s last course must have been a complete AFA course.
 Min. age: 16 years